pdineshsampathram-spec/CampusHub/README.md

 ## 📜 License

-This project is for educational and hackathon purposes.
+This project is developed for educational and hackathon purposes.